containers/podman.io_old/community/meeting/index.md

 # {{ page.title }}

 ## Podman Community Cabal meeting
-### Next Meeting: Thursday December 16, 2021 11:00 a.m.
+### Next Meeting: Thursday January 20, 2021 11:00 a.m.
 EDT (UTC-5)

-The Podman Community Cabal meetings will happen on the third Thursday of each month, starting at 10:00 a.m.
+The Podman Community Cabal meetings will happen on the third Thursday of each month, starting at 11:00 a.m.
 Eastern.
 The "Cabal" meeting is used to discuss any design question, issue, or other related topics with the maintainers of the Podman project.
 We will also try to leave at least the last 20 minutes of the hour long meeting as an "Open Forum".
 There is no charge to attend this meeting.